KHAAdotPK/numcy/README.md

 If you find issues or have suggestions for improvement, feel free to contribute!

 ## License
-This project is licensed under a license, the copy of which can be found in file - see the LICENSE file for details.
+This project is governed by a license, the details of which can be located in the accompanying file named 'LICENSE.'
+Please refer to this file for comprehensive information.